 Do I need health insurance in Singapore?

 The answer is yes.
-First of all because you can’t benefit from the 3M system if you’re not a permanent resident.
-Second, because benefiting from one of the best health systems in the world has a price.
-This is why it is more than advisable to take out private health insurance.
+Firstly because you cannot benefit from the 3M system if you are not a permanent resident.
+Then, because benefiting from one of the best healthcare systems in the world has a price.
+We deepen our knowledge of foreign health systems every day, Singapore is one of them.
+And this for the sole purpose of offering you the most appropriate insurance contracts for your situation.

 What health insurance for Singapore?